What we do

 For young people and parents

 We offer therapeutic strategy-based support both individually and through group work.
 For children with anxiety or behavioural difficulties of primary school age we work directly with parents.
-For young people with anxiety, low mood, confidence, or self-esteem we work directly with the young person.
+For young people with anxiety and low mood we work directly with the young person.

 For school professionals